nytimes/objective-c-style-guide/README.md

 - (void)setExampleText:(NSString *)text image:(UIImage *)image;
 ```

-In the method implementation opening bracket should **always** go in a new line.
+In the method implementation opening bracket should **always** be placed in a new line.

 **For Example**:
 ```objc